semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 Starting from Semgrep 0.98.0, Semgrep App can fetch values of environment variables for [In-App providers](#in-app-providers-such-as-github-actions-gitlab-cicd-jenkins).
 Therefore, not all CI providers need the same environment variables.

-To help troubleshoot the features in this guide, ensure that you have updated your Semgrep installation and removed all unnecessary variables in your configuration file.
+To help troubleshoot the features in this guide, ensure that you have updated your Semgrep installation.

 <table>
 <thead>